Tracheoesophageal Puncture and Prosthesis for

 to speak again.

 In 1978, Drs.
-Blom and Singer pioneered the method of tracheoesophageal puncture and valved silicone voice prosthesis that for nearly 40 years, has become the international standard for voice restoration following total laryngectomy.
+Blom and Singer pioneered the method of tracheoesophageal puncture and valved silicone voice prosthesis that for 40 years, has become the international standard for voice restoration following total laryngectomy.

 This 1.5 day clinically-oriented course will focus on all aspects of tracheoesophageal puncture and prosthesis for post-laryngectomy voice restoration.

 1. Pre-operative selection criteria and assessment methods.
 The learner will describe pre-operative surgical considerations and TE speech assessment methods.early

 2. Surgical techniques: The learner will describe surgical techniques related to TE puncture.

 3. Prosthesis fitting and management: The learner will demonstrate hands-on TE fitting and placement competency – live demonstrations.

 4. Approaches to assessing and solving post-operative difficulties: The learner will demonstrate and describe the assessment and management of Post-operative TE complications – subject matter will be thoroughly illustrated.